ShreyaR13/JokeWebApp/README.md

 # JokeWebApp
-JokeWebApp to access jokes using Official Joke API (https://github.com/eklavyadev/karljoke)
+JokeWebApp to access jokes using free and open-source API (https://github.com/eklavyadev/karljoke)